 This looped sequence is divided in two parts.
 In the first part we see Robin Wright driving her car in a realistic landscape.
 In the second half we see her, as an animated character, driving in an increasingly more surreal and colorful animated environment.

-- (Upcoming Solo Exhibition) Harvard Art Museums – LightBox Gallery, RE:Animation, Cambridge MA, US
+- (Solo Exhibition) Harvard Art Museums – LightBox Gallery, RE:Animation, Cambridge MA, US

 Special thanks to Matt Saunders and Sally Scopa and to the team at the Harvard Art Museums, in particular to Chris Molinski and Gavriella Levy Haskell.